leebr48/stelloptPlusSfincs/README.md

-# vmecPlusSfincs
+# stelloptPlusSfincs
-Scripts for making VMEC and SFINCS work nicely together.
+Scripts for making STELLOPT and SFINCS work nicely together.